 The hydrophilic nature of the gelatin in homemade meat broths has the unusual property of attracting digestive juices to itself in the same manner as raw foods.

-There is an extensive amount of research on the beneficial effects of gelatin in the diet.
+There is an extensive amount of research on the benefits of gelatin in the diet.
 Gelatin obviously aids digestion by rendering digestive juices more effective by attracting them to itself.
 It also has been found successful in treating digestive disorders such as IBS, colitis, and even Crohn’s disease.

 Even anemia and other blood disorders respond to gelatin in the diet.
-The first known reference to gelatin from 204 AD in Chinese writings describes the use of gelatin as an agent to arrest bleeding or hemorrhage.
+The first known reference to gelatin from 204 AD in Chinese writings describes one of the benefits of gelatin as an agent to arrest bleeding or hemorrhage.

 Homemade stock is indispensable when a stomach flu makes its way around a household as it can slow and stop diarrhea when small amounts are consumed every few minutes.

 In addition to stopping the runs, gelatin assists in neutralizing whatever intestinal poison is causing the problem in the first place.
 So, unlike anti-diarrhea medicine from the pharmacy which only masks symptoms, gelatin actually goes to the root of the problem and facilitates healing.

 Households where gelatinous broths, soups, and sauces are frequently consumed often get passed by when a stomach bug is making the rounds.
 Time spent in the kitchen preparing this age old remedy will be repaid many times over with fewer sleepless nights from ill children.
 No doubt fewer visits to the doctor and ER too.

 A frequent question I get from folks new to Traditional Cooking who are enthusiastically seeking the benefits of gelatin to health, is “how do I get my stock to gel?”
 What does this mean?
 A successful batch of homemade bone broth turns into a jelly like substance in the refrigerator.
 This is due to the gelatin solidifying into a semi-solid state as it cools.